letsdodigital/coding-hands-on/dair/learning_outcomes.md

 This document details the high level learning outcomes for each seminar and workshop in the course.

 The following learning levels (LLs) should be able to be mapped to the learning points.
-1. Level 1 - Basic Practical Skills
+1. **Level 1 - Basic Practical Skills**
 * E.g. How to reshape a numpy array from `(3, 3, 3)` into `(9, 3)`.
-2. Level 2 - Theory
+2. **Level 2 - Theory**
 * E.g. How k-means splits data up into clusters
-3. Level 3 - Project Planning and Structuring
+3. **Level 3 - Project Planning and Structure**
 * E.g. How to write a class for plotting similar plots during EDA.
-4. Level 4 - Clinical Translation
+4. **Level 4 - Clinical Translation**
 * E.g. What format data needs to be collected in to train a sepsis predictor from NEWS score.

+The seminars will consist mainly of LL2 and LL4 information, whereas workshops will consist of LL1 and LL3 information.

 # Session 1 - Course Introduction